Brand Breakout Summit/2021: Why Android Authority Is Betting On Headless To Captivate Global Audiences

 ANNAN PATEL: You can say less than CMS.
 It’s fine.

 TAYO ONABULE: Yeah, we’re all supporters here.
 It would be really difficult to rip the team away from it.
 And so, it makes perfect sense for us because then we get the best of both worlds.
 It scratches my designer, development itch of having a fast and pretty site.
-And at the same time, it doesn’t leave any important features out for our writers and editors.
+And at the same time, it doesn’t leave any important features out for our writers and senior editor.
 It kind of keeps everyone happy, basically.

 ANNAN PATEL: Yeah, definitely.
 We hear that sentiment a lot.
 We know so many content teams, marketing teams have effectively grown up on WordPress over the last 20 some odd years.
 So, making that transition to a lesser CMS in the sense of there’s not all of that thought leadership that’s 20 years old baked in.
 So, it totally makes sense.